 - Bank of Korea

 The Financial Supervisory Service is the one that regulates banks with the responsibility of examining, supervising, and oversight financial institutions.
 There is also a central bank tasked with the responsibility of maintaining price stability.
-Discussed are the biggest five banks in South Korea.
+Discussed are the TOP-10 biggest banks in South Korea.

 1. KB Financial Group

 With $431 Billion as total assets as of the end of 2019, KB Financial Group is the largest bank in South Korea.
 With 26,000 employees and headquarters in Seoul, it had a market capitalization of $16 billion at the end of 2019.
-It operates through a number of subsidiaries which includeKB Kookmin Bank, KB kookmin card, KB Savings Bank, KB Securities, KB Life Insurance, KB Asset Management, KB Capital, KB Real Estate Trust, and KB Insurance.
+It operates through a number of subsidiaries which include Kookmin Bank, KB Kookmin Card, KB Savings Bank, KB Securities, KB Life Insurance, KB Asset Management, KB Capital, and KB Real Estate Trust, and KB Insurance.